opvini/ParanormalGPT.com/README.md

 - Also I wanted to understand better about how to scale applications, so it was a great opportunity to learn about:
     - distributed databases with MongoDB
     - distributes apps with microservices using Kubernetes and Docker
-- The goal was not to apply best practices of programing langauges but to learn about the technologies
+- The goal was not to apply best practices of programing languages but to learn about the technologies
 - You will find some creepy code, so feel free to contribute to improve it ;)

 ## Development